 As you consider a career in real estate, you probably have searched for real estate agent salary data.
-Depending on what websites popped up during your online search, you may have seen a wide range of salaries – from $40,000 to $170,000 (or even up to $250,000).
+Depending on what websites popped up during your online search, you may have seen a wide range of salaries – from $40,000 to $170,000.

 What factors influence a real estate agent’s income?
 Let’s take a deep dive into this subject using data gathered by one of the most trusted sources in real estate education.